4paradigm/OpenMLDB/docs/en/reference/sql/dql/LIMIT_CLAUSE.md

 ```

 ## Boundary Description
 For the standalone version, `LIMIT` is supported in all conditions.
-For the cluster version, the execution modes which support this clause is shown below.
+For the cluster version, the execution modes, which support this clause, are shown below.

 | `SELECT` Statement Elements                                | Offline Mode | Online Preview Mode | Online Request Mode | Note                                                                                                                                                          |
 |:-----------------------------------------------------------|--------------|---------------------|---------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------|